 This is one of the iconic shots of Croatia that you have surely seen in a viral video, a postcard, or even just simple Googling Croatia… Get ready for Plitvice Lakes National Park.
 One of the places that really does live up to its hype.
 It’s freaking beautiful!

-There’s not too much to say about the place itself because the pictures, and of course seeing it in person, do all the “talking.”
+There’s not too much to say about the place itself because the pictures, and of course seeing it in person, does all the “talking.”
 It’s beautiful, phenomenal, breathtaking, MAGICAL… Can you not see it?!
 I felt like unicorns were going to pop out from behind the falls and majestically gallop down the wooden pathway!

 But I do have something to say in the form of tips so you can experience this place in the best possible way.

-Tips for seeing Plitvice Lakes National Park:
+Tips for Seeing Plitvice Lakes National Park:

 It’s no surprise that the iconic place of a country will, of course, be busy.
 There’s no question that there will be crowds at nearly any time of the year.
 I went in during shoulder season and it was still quite busy, I can’t imagine this place during high season.

 - Be careful with going during high season.
-People have reportedly shown up only to wait in line all day not even be let in.
+People have reportedly shown up only to wait in line all day and not even be let in.
 There’s a limit of people they can allow in!

 - Get an early start if you’re driving here so you make it there between 12-1.
 Most tours will have started already so you won’t be entering at the same time as them! (again, I was here in shoulder season and it was fine.)